NetApp/harvest/cmd/poller/plugin/README.md

 ## include_equals

 Include each instance, if the value of `LABEL` is exactly `VALUE`.
-Include means that metrics for this instance will be exported.
+Include means that metrics for this instance will be exported and instances that do not match will not be exported.

 Rule syntax: